-The extent that your partnership project will deliver an innovative approach that supports women to develop careers that can adapt to the workforce of today and the future (50 points).
+The extent that your partnership project will deliver an innovative locally based approach to help people develop careers that can adapt to the workforce of today and the future (45 points).

-You should demonstrate this by describing (and directly addressing each of the following questions):
+You must demonstrate this by describing:

-- a. how your project will lead to improvements in the quality and/or access to quality career guidance for working age women - b. how your partnerships and linkages with relevant stakeholders will work together to achieve your project outcomes - c. how your project will deliver innovative, career guidance programs, activities or services to enhance women's career opportunities - d. how your project will build on existing programs, services, information and products to improve the effectiveness and efficiency of career guidance programs, activities and services for women - e. how you intend to promote and showcase your project to the broader community and reach your target audience.
+- a. how your project will lead to improvements in the quality and/or access to quality career guidance for young people - b. how your partnerships and linkages with relevant stakeholders will work together to achieve your project outcomes - c. how your project will deliver innovative, locally based career guidance programs, activities or services for young people - d. how your project will build on existing programs, services, information and products to improve the effectiveness and efficiency of career guidance programs, activities and services for young people - e. how you intend to promote and showcase your project to the broader community and reach your target audience.